connectedcompany/coco-agent/README.md

-A set of tools and utilities for extracting and shipping raw data to CC.
+A set of tools and utilities for extracting and shipping raw data to ConnectedCompany ("CC").

 ## Pre-requisites

 - python 3.6+ (`python3 --version` to check)
-- CC customer ID
+- CC connector ID - this is a string provided by CC, strucured like <customer-id>/<source-type>/<source-id>
-- optionally, a data upload key to push data extracts to CC
+- optionally, a credentials file, to push data extracts and / or logs to CC

-## Environment setup
+## Installation

 - Create a new directory for this tool, with a Python virtual environment (venv), then activate the venv: